| MADE IN CHINA

 If the editors allow space you will probably hear

-The amplifier system from Consonance was a challenge
+more about Consonance from me.
+Conclusion The amplifier system from Consonance was a challenge

 and a shear enjoyment.
 Even if it evoked good memories